Replicable Reinforcement Learning with Linear Function Approximation: Introduction

-To study the limits of statistical stability in learning, a recent line of work~\citet{impagliazzo2022reproducibility} introduced a model of replicability in which two executions of the same algorithm must give the exact same output (with high probability).
-Such guarantees provide a strong benchmark stability and allow us to audit randomized algorithms, as controlling only the algorithms internal randomness enables exact replication of results.
-The original paper of \citet{impagliazzo2022reproducibility} focused on basic statistical primitives like estimating the value of expectations over a distribution and solving the ``heavy hitters'' problems.
-While Impagliazzo et al.'s formal notion of replicability is compelling in stationary settings, it requires additional care in settings involving exploration, such as the bandits setting~\citep{EKKKMV23}.
-Motivated by this and the challenge of producing reliable outcomes in RL~\citep{islam2017reproducibility, henderson2018matters, voelcker2024can}, the notion of replicability has recently gained attention in RL research~\citep{eaton2023replicable, karbasi2023replicability}.
+To study the limits of stability in learning, a recent line of work~\citep{impagliazzo2022reproducibility} introduced a model of replicability in which two executions of the same algorithm must give the exact same output (with high probability).
+Such guarantees provide a strong benchmark stability and allow us to audit randomized algorithms, as controlling only the algorithm's internal randomness enables exact replication of results.
+The original paper of \citet{impagliazzo2022reproducibility} focused on basic statistical primitives like estimating the value of expectations over a distribution.
+While this formal notion of replicability is compelling in stationary settings, it requires additional care in settings involving exploration, such as the bandits setting~\citep{EKKKMV23}.
+Motivated by the challenge of producing reliable outcomes in RL~\citep{islam2017reproducibility, henderson2018matters, voelcker2024can}, the notion of replicability has recently gained attention in RL research~\citep{eaton2023replicable, karbasi2023replicability}.
 Although exploration poses algorithmic challenges that complicate replicability, many reliability issues in RL may be related to the difficulties of function approximation~\citep{thrun1993issues, hasselt2018deep}.
 Yet the initial studies on replicability in RL~\citep{eaton2023replicable, karbasi2023replicability} are limited to settings in which one can easily enumerate the state-action space.